bloop-box/bloop-box-data-example/README.md

 filename.[w=100].mp3
 ```

-A weight can be any integer or float which is equal or greater than 0.
+A weight can be any integer or float, which is equal or greater than 0.
 Thus, if you have three files, with one file set
 to a weight of 50 and the other left at the default weight, the first file will have a probability of 20% while the
 remaining two have a probability of 40% each.